Aiven-Open/klaw-docs/README.md

   - Run `npm run markdown-link-check -- -q` to only log failures.
   - Run `npm run markdown-link-check -- -f /path/your-file.md` to run checks for only one file.

 ℹ️ We are using a custom hook path for enabling pre-commit hooks.
-This path is set in the local git config when running `npm install`.
+This path is set in the local git configuration when running `npm install`.

 ## Linting and code formatting